sourceincite/sourceincite.github.io/_posts/2018-05-21-adobe-me-and-a-double-free.md

 ### Conclusion

 <p class="cn">Adobe Acrobat Reader is still a great target for attackers since JavaScript is so flexible with ArrayBuffers and PDF parsing is so complicated.
 OS mitigations have very little impact and it's up to Adobe to opt-in and harden it's binaries (/GUARD:CF) to make exploitation harder.
-Had Adobe enabled CFG and developed a form of isolated heap (like they did with flash) then this bug might have been much harder to exploit.
+Had Adobe enabled CFG and developed a form of isolated heap (like they did with flash) then this bug might have been much harder to exploit.</p>

-As already mentioned, this sample looks like it was still in active development, no obfuscation was done on the JavaScript, but this is very much a throw away bug as I'm sure many other bugs exist in JP2KLib.dll.
+<p class="cn">As already mentioned, this sample looks like it was still in active development, no obfuscation was done on the JavaScript, but this is very much a throw away bug as I'm sure many other bugs exist in JP2KLib.dll.
 Nevertheless this was a fantastic bug and an even better exploit!</p>

 ### References